 For those involved in retail, understanding the differences between invoicing and fiscalization can be helpful.

-Unlike real-time B2C fiscalization, Slovenia's e-invoicing (under ZDDV-2 VAT Act amendments) mandates XML-based invoices with digital signatures for government contracts, with voluntary B2B adoption rising for VAT reporting efficiency, no full B2B mandate yet, but 2026 pilots align with EU ViDA reforms.
+Unlike real-time B2C fiscalization, Slovenia's e-invoicing (under ZDDV-2 VAT Act amendments) mandates XML-based invoices with digital signatures for government contracts, with voluntary B2B adoption rising for VAT reporting efficiency; there's no full B2B mandate yet, but 2026 pilots align with EU ViDA reforms.

 For a complete guide on Slovenia's e-invoicing regulations, click here and check out the whole blog: E-invoicing Regulations in Slovenia